zameo94/sales-taxes/README.md

 Go to the link http://jdk.java.net/archive/ and download the zip 11.0.2 (build 11.0.2+9) for Windows

-Make new directory like "C:\openJDK", copy the openJDK.zip just downloaded and extract
+Make new directory like "C:\openJDK", copy the openJDK.zip just downloaded and extract it in a directory just created

 Go in Control PanelSystem -> Advanced System Settings